-Bagni di Lucca is actually a collection of villages in northern Tuscany coming under the control of the Comune of Bagni di Lucca.
+Bagni di Lucca is actually a collection of about 25 villages in northern Tuscany coming under the control of the Comune of Bagni di Lucca.

 La Villa is the commercial centre and houses the Comune office and a good group of shops, banks and restaurants.
 La Villa sits on either side of the Lima River.

-The area where I live is Ponte a Serraglio, 1 kilometre down river and Fornoli, where the railway station is, sits another kilometre further down the Lima river.
+The area where I live is Ponte a Serraglio, 1 kilometre down river.
+Fornoli, where the railway station is, sits another kilometre further down the Lima river.

 The total population is around 7,000 and is spread around the villages of Benabbio, Casabasciana, Granaiola and Lugliano among others.
 It has been called Bagni di Lucca since 1862.
 In 1101 the Countess Matilda of Tuscany had the Devil’s Bridge built so that she could access the health giving springs.